‘Pippin’ is odd in all the right ways

 Subtlety is not a trait in “Pippin.”
 There are frequent moments when actors break the fourth wall and talk to the audience.
 At one point, King Charles rides off stage on a Razor scooter, and a clown pedals through on a comically tiny bicycle.
 Berthe (Emilia M. Brown), Pippin’s grandmother, leads the crowd through a singalong of “No Time At All.”
 And all of the eye-popping acrobatics keep audiences constantly entertained.

 “With You,” in which Pippin discovers women, starts off sweetly and comically.
 It then switches gears into a burlesque scene, as the Leading Player, dressed in dominatrix garb, comes riding on stage atop a cage containing writhing dancers.
 It’s wild, sexy and a lot of fun.

 Also fun is “Spread a Little Sunshine,” performed by Fastrada (Erica Lee Cianciulli), Pippin’s scheming, red-headed stepmother.
 The sweetest moment comes in “Love Song,” as Catherine (Savannah Sprinkle) tries to persuade Pippin of the joys of the ordinary.

 The revival, which won four Tony Awards, was choreographed by Chet Walker “in the style of Bob Fosse.”
 Even for those with only a cursory knowledge of Fosse’s style – say from seeing the films “Cabaret” and “All That Jazz” – it’s clear that Walker knows his Bob Fosse.
-The show is very contemporary with its acrobatics, but also seems very much of the 1970s.

 “Pippin” is bright and cheerful, funny and energetic, and a little odd.
 And on a cold and dark winter’s weekend, it might add a little light to your night.